microsoft/ebpf-for-windows/README.md

 ## Architectural Overview

-The following diagram shows the architecture of this project and related components:
+The following diagram shows the basic architecture of this project and related components:

 ![Architectural Overview](docs/ArchitectureDiagram.png)